hisaac/PRIME-pg-and-sql/README.md

 # Code Challenge - Week 4 (SQL Databases and Server Integration)

+In this project, I finally got to link the server with the database.

+---

 ## Overview

 Your front-end developer has created all of the client-side code